PhD in numbers

 • Blogposts.
 Many ecologists have blogged about this topic (e.g. blog post; blog post).

 • CVs of failures.
-Such as here and here.
+Such as here.

 Since I happen to keep a track of the submission history of my papers, I’d like to join the forces into sharing my rejection records.
 In total, I got 35 rejections(!) where 25 are desk rejections and 10 are rejections after peer review (Panel A).
 And as for each paper, it can take from 1 journal to 7 journals before it got accepted (Panel B).